theekshana-nirmal/theekshana-nirmal/README.md

 ### Skills & Expertise 🔧

-- **Programming Languages**: Proficient in HTML, CSS, JavaScript, and SQL.
+- **Programming Languages**: Proficient in C, Java, PHP, JavaScript, and SQL.
 - **Web Development**: Experienced in creating dynamic and responsive websites.
 - **Database Management**: Skilled in SQL for managing and querying data.